 If you have ever enjoyed skateboarding, you will agree that it is one of the most amazing games.
 It’s a fun-filled sport that not only allows you to get around but also gives you a chance to exercise your body to stay physically fit.

 However, a lot of questions have emerged concerning the safety of skateboarding.
-We are going to look into whether skateboarding is dangerous or not.
+Some people think skateboarding dangerous whereas other thinks not.
+Is skateboarding dangerous really?
 We shall see some of the common injuries that you may experience, and how you can stay safe while enjoying this lovely game.

 Is skateboarding dangerous or not?

 Often, people read a viral incidence of a kid who has sustained a serious injury due to skateboarding.
 Even though that particular child has gone through an unfortunate experience, we should not persecute the whole skateboarding community and sport.